SeymourSchlong/JohnsErection/README.md

 ### Example
 ![i have an erection](https://cdn.discordapp.com/attachments/394160269980467200/942833455123820574/unknown.png)

 ### How to install
-On the main page, right click `JohnsErection.js` and click "Save link as...", then click "Save" to download it.
+Download the mod by either [downloading it directly](https://raw.githubusercontent.com/SeymourSchlong/JohnsErection/main/JohnsErection.js) OR clicking the green Code button and downloading as a zip, then extracting it.
 When it's done downloading, open the Unofficial Homestuck Collection, head to the settings, then scroll down to **Mod Settings** and click the link "mods directory".
 Now, just move `JohnsErection.js` into the mods folder it just opened.